ycm-core/YouCompleteMe/README.md

-provides native semantic code completion for C/C++/Objective-C/Objective-C++ (from now on referred to as "the C-family languages"), a [Jedi][]-based completion engine for Python, an [OmniSharp][]-based completion engine for C#, a [Gocode][]-based completion engine for Go, and an omnifunc-based completer that uses data from Vim's omnicomplete system to provide semantic completions for many other languages (Ruby, PHP etc.).
+provides native semantic code completion for C/C++/Objective-C/Objective-C++ (from now on referred to as "the C-family languages"), a [Jedi][]-based completion engine for Python, an [OmniSharp][]-based completion engine for C#, a [Gocode][]-based completion engine for Go, a [TSServer][]-based completion engine for TypeScript, and an omnifunc-based completer that uses data from Vim's omnicomplete system to provide semantic completions for many other languages (Ruby, PHP etc.).

 ![YouCompleteMe GIF demo](http://i.imgur.com/0OP4ood.gif)